 4 Can Mediums Work To Help Paint Opacity?

-There are very little in the way of acrylic paint mediums that you can mix with your paints to make your paints opaque.
+There is very little in the way of acrylic paint mediums that you can mix with your paints to make your paints opaque.
 There is one that is designed for the Liquitex range but does not work as well for other acrylic paint brands.
 It is mostly meant for the fluid ink ranges of Liquitex but they do say you can use it for all of their ranges.
 (Source)

 5 Use Layers To Increase Opacity